Disable Face ID on the iPhone X with this shortcut

-Face ID is not entirely unlike Face Unlock found on most Android phones, or the iris scanner on the Galaxy S8 ($729.99 at Amazon Marketplace) and Galaxy Note 8 ($930.00 at T-Mobile USA).
+Face ID is not entirely unlike Face Unlock found on most Android phones, or the iris scanner on the Galaxy S8 and Galaxy Note 8.
 However, it uses a dot projector to place over 30,000 invisible dots on your face, a flood illuminator to cast infrared light and an infrared camera to read all that information.
 This data is used to create an accurate map of your face and, theoretically, a fairly secure authentication method that will allow you quick access to your phone without having to type a password.

 Apple states Face ID is even more secure than Touch ID, allowing only a 1 in 1 million chance for someone to be able to unlock your iPhone with their face, versus a 1 in 50,000 chance with Touch ID.
 It's so secure, in fact, that Apple is confident enough to use it as an authentication method for Apple Pay.